actekmetric/interview/sre/docs/github/actions/docker-build-push.md

 # Docker Build and Push Action

-Builds multi-platform Docker images and pushes to GitHub Container Registry with caching optimization.
+Builds multi-platform Docker images and pushes to Amazon ECR with caching optimization.

 ## Features